Fair or not, Texans' plan to play Deshaun Watson must succeed

 “He’s a playmaker with good instincts, and he’s young," Ryan said.
 "He’s going to make some mistakes, and it’s on us to keep working with him and minimize his mistakes and get rid of them, not repeat them, and keep moving forward with him.
 But he’s shown what he’s shown from day one, I thought.”

-The Texans do have several holes -- the biggest one the offensive line -- and by trading away quarterback Brock Osweiler in March and trading up to draft Watson, general manager Rick Smith mortgaged the future on Watson being the future face of the franchise.
+The Texans do have several holes -- the biggest one the offensive line -- and by trading away quarterback Brock Osweiler in March and trading up to draft Watson, general manager Rick Smith mortgaged the future on Watson being the eventual face of the franchise.
 Now they have to protect him, and his receivers must play better as well.
 While Savage was 7-of-13 on Sunday, four of the passes hit the intended target's hands, which can't happen if the quarterback is under constant pressure.

 Watson had some ups and downs in his debut, but the Texans felt he showed a glimpse of what he can do.